openaddresses/submit-service/README.md

 - `/sample`: looks up the field names and first 10 records from a source
 - `/submit`: submits a pull request to the OpenAddresses repo
+- `/upload`: uploads a file to be hosted by the OpenAddresses S3 bucket

 ### `/sample`